rahulkumar0/Bank-Fraud-Detection/README.md

 # Bank-Fraud-Detection
-this model is to predict the chance that a customer can fraud.
+this model is to predict the chance of a customer can exit from bank using artificial neural network.